 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Subject to the provisions of this title, patents shall have the attributes of personal property.

 Bayh-Dole introduces new conditions and requirements on inventions that meet the definition of subject invention.
 The conditions upon which patents may be obtained, and the attributes that those patents have, are then based in whether Bayh-Dole’s conditions and requirements apply.
-If an invention is a subject invention, then the attributes of any patent obtained are subject not only to patent law generally but specifically to Bayh-Dole’s statement of policy, other conditions, and requirements.
-Bayh-Dole makes these conditions imposed on subject inventions a matter of statute, not federal contract.
+If an invention is a subject invention, then the attributes of any patent obtained are subject not only to patent law generally but specifically to Bayh-Dole’s statement of policy, and other conditions and requirements.
+Bayh-Dole makes its policy, conditions, and requirements imposed on patents on subject inventions a matter of statute, not federal contract.

 We now turn to two restrictions on subject inventions having to do with when an invention is determined to have been “made”:

 conceived or first actually reduced to practice

 The terms “conceived” and “reduced to practice” come from now obsolete patent law having to do with establishing who has been first to make a given invention in cases where multiple patent applications have been filed on the same subject matter.
 Thus, these are not terms of scope but rather terms of chronological priority that are being repurposed in Bayh-Dole.
 The reasons are long and involved, so like most everything else in Bayh-Dole, we are in TL;DR territory.
 The short of it is that Bayh-Dole, to be able to preempt other federal law and executive branch policy on ownership of inventions made in work receiving federal support has to be as broad as any of those laws and regulations.